12:00 p.m. Registration Open

 The smart home is forcing convergence of traditionally separate industries.
 Standalone energy monitoring and energy management solutions are now competing with smart home solutions that have integrated energy management within a broad array of smart home services.
 This presentation provides an overview of consumer research on leading energy monitoring and energy management use cases in the context of the smart home.

 2:00-2:20 p.m.
 Industry Insights: Smart Home Service Providers and Energy Management

-Various industries offer advanced smart home energy management propositions with different layers of value for the mass-market customer, solving problems that focus on customer needs in different ways.
-This presentation addresses new and effective ways service providers are providing energy management solutions to consumers.
+Various industries offer advanced smart home energy management propositions with different layers of value for the mass market customer, solving problems that focus on customer needs in different ways.
+This presentation addresses new and effective ways product companies and utilities are providing energy management solutions to consumers.

 2:20-2:40 p.m.
 Industry Insights: Interoperability Failures